hpi-swa-lab/squeak-graphics-opengl/OpenGL/README.md

 	load.
 ```

+> **On Windows**: To create contexts via the Squeak3D plugin, make sure your VM is set to support OpenGL instead of D3D by default.
+To do this, press F2 or go to the system menu, into the "Display and Sound" section and ensure the preference "Use OpenGL (instead of D3D)" is ENABLED.

 ## Usage
 The OpenGL graphics library requires a context object for API calls.
 The following example creates a context through [GLFW].